Your garden/yard could be the start of an invasive species problem for your neighbors

 For plants, insects, and diseases

 GO TO SITE →

-Learn to identify and report the most harmful invasive species using the Alaska Weeds ID app.
+Learn to identify and report the most harmful invasive species using the Alaska Invasives ID app.

 Learn More →

 Use Certified Weed-Free gravel, hay, and native seed mix.
 Buy Alaska Grown products.